sftcd/openssl/esnistuff/echo.md

 used to get the pre-draft-06 behaviour, so earlier versions still work as before.

-A basic test on localhost works fine with no API changes so far.
+A basic test on localhost works fine with no API changes needed.
+I had to add a new API (and ``s_client`` command line argument) to set the ALPN for the outer CH to be different from the inner CH.

 Many of the error handling cases are not well handled in this build so far.
+Once draft-06 actually pops out, I'll look afresh at how to implement it, so may change a lot of the above.

 ## Obvious TBDs